wentasah/novaboot/README.md

 influenced by several options, certain phases can be skipped.
 The list of phases with the corresponding options follows.

+## Configuration reading phase

+After starting, novaboot reads configuration files.
+By default, it searches for files named `.novaboot` starting from the directory of the novaboot script (or working directory, see bellow) and continuing upwards up to the root directory.
+The configuration files are read in order from the root directory downwards with latter files overriding settings from the former ones.

+In certain cases, the location of the novaboot script cannot be determined in this early phase.
+This happens either when the script is read from the standard input or when novaboot is invoked explicitly and options precede the script name, as in the example ["4."](#4.) above.
+In this case the current working directory is used as a starting point for configuration file search.

+- \-c, --config=<filename>

+    Use the specified configuration file instead of the default one(s).

 ## Command line processing phase

-- \-c, --config=<filename>

-    Use a different configuration file than the default one (i.e.
-    `~/.novaboot`).

 - \--dump-config

-    Dumps current configuration to stdout end exits.
+    Dump the current configuration to stdout end exits.
 Useful as an initial template for a configuration file.

 - \-h, --help